AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 ## Lab 5 - JVM Inventory

+The JVM Inventory (JVMI) feature lets you search through all JVMs that have connected to IC.
+While this is *not a discovery tool*, it can be used to detect running JVMs across different vendors.
+One way to do this on Linux systems

 ## Lab 6 - API Examples

 The **curlExamples** folder contains some sample curl scripts for you to play with to exercise a few of the API calls.